okanyilmazz/TobetoPlatform-Continue/README.md

 - **Global Exception Handling:** Implemented for centralized exception handling.
 - **MSSQL:** Employed Microsoft SQL Server as the database management system.
 - **Authorization:** Used for user authentication and access control.
+- **SMTP:** Used for password reset operations.
+When users request a password reset, an email is sent securely via SMTP, allowing users to reset their passwords

 ## Dependencies